Growing concern for tick-borne illnesses in Tennessee - NewsBreak

 Growing concern for tick-borne illnesses in Tennessee

-There have been increases in the tick populations in the last few decades, meaning some tick-borne illnesses are becoming more common.Court clears path for blocked Tennessee school vouchers
+There have been increases in the tick populations in the last few decades, meaning some tick-borne illnesses are becoming more common.WATCH: Tennessee SRO saves choking student

 Several tick species make their home in the tall grasses and shrubs of Middle Tennessee, and some of these ticks carry diseases that can make Middle Tennesseans sick.
 Dr. William Schaffner, a Professor of Infectious Diseases at Vanderbilt, said Rocky Mountain Spotted Fever is Tennessee’s most common tick-borne illness.